Paraguayan Army: History

 Paraguay's army was formally established in 1811, the year of the country's independence.
 For the first several years of Paraguay's existence the commanders of the army, such as Fulgencio Yegros and Pedro Juan Caballero, formed the majority of the cabinet until 1814, when they were replaced by Dr. José Gaspar Rodríguez de Francia, who installed himself as supreme dictator for life after a series of political clashes with Yegros.
 Francia removed all army personnel from the government and reformed the army, which was by now inept and corrupt.
 He limited the power of the army by declaring that no rank above captain could be achieved, and that after three years of service officers were to be retired.
 By 1816 there were no officers in the army who had fought at the Tacuarí or the Paraguarí.

 Francia's horse-grenadier guard company was the first new unit created and was to form the nucleus of the army.
 Each captain was given command of a branch of the service, which consisted of line infantry, light infantry, dragoons, chasseurs, hussars and artillery.
 The infantry, artillery and hussars were stationed in the capital Asunción, and the rest of the army was stationed in outposts around the country to defend from attacks by Indians.
 The cavalry would go dismounted during peacetime, and were distinguished by the yellow aiguillette sewn onto their left shoulder.
 Although no formal wars were fought, conflicts with the Chaco Indians, particularly the sub-groups of the Guaykuru tribes, raged in the borderlands.

 The size of the army varied according to the magnitude of threat.
-In 1825 it was 5000 strong, but in 1834 it was only 649 strong.
+In 1825 it was 5,000 strong, but in 1834 it was only 649 strong.
 There was also a large number of militia troops, which usually numbered around 25,000.

 After Francia's death in 1840, Carlos Antonio López assumed power and modernized the army and expanded the navy.
 He opened an iron foundry at Ybycuí that produced arms and bullets and also built up a railway system in the country to transport troops and materiel.

 Following the succession of Lopez's son, Francisco Solano López, the army was expanded yet further until it was one of the largest in South America, consisting by 1864 of 44 infantry battalions, 46 cavalry regiments and four artillery regiments.
 In that same year Paraguay fought its first actual war against Brazil, Uruguay and Argentina.
-Despite numerical superiority and initial success, the allies soon upped their game and Paraguay eventually found itself surrounded.
-Despite constant defeat on the field by the allies, the Paraguayans did not capitulate until Lopez had been killed in 1870, on the run with his 200 remaining men.
+Despite Paraguayan numerical superiority and initial success, the allies soon upped their game and Paraguay eventually found itself surrounded.
+Despite constant defeat on the field by the allies, the Paraguayans did not capitulate until Lopez had been killed in 1870, in the Battle of Cerro Corá, having been on the run with his 200 remaining men.